FiroozehDastur/DistributedWorkflows.jl/README.md

 OR

-Download the specific n=binary file from the links below:
+Download the binary file specific to your operating system from one of the links below:

 > Note: The binaries are all built for the `x86_64_v3` architechture